kkapitan/homebridge-homesung/README.md

 ## Known limitations

-- Turning the TV on is not possible right now, though the work to enable such feature is in progress.
+- Turning the TV is possible only using HDMI-CEC technology.
 - The TV does not offer any feedback on the TV state so most of the switches are stateless.
 - As for today this plugin was not heavily tested, while the happy path scenarios might work, it can still break in more complex scenarios.

 ## Work in progress

-- Turning TV on via wol (if possible) or hdmi-cec.
+- Turning TV on via wol (if possible).
 - Better error handling

 ## List of available keys